deewilcox/manager-readme/README.md

 ### Your gift will make a way for you, but only your character will keep you there.
 You are talented and smart, and you've worked really hard to grow your skill set.
 That's why you're here.

-Smile Direct is fast paced and on a mission to disrupt the dental industry.
-This means we work hard.
+Smile Direct is on a mission to disrupt the orthodontics industry.
+This means we work hard and fast.
 We're committed to increasing our skills so we produce smart solutions that lay a foundation for a stable system that supports the business goals.

 I expect everyone to contribute.
 Commit your code daily.
+If you're not contributing, help me understand why.
+My job is to remove roadblocks so you can be effective.

 Don't stay stuck.
 If you are stuck on a problem for more than 15 minutes, as one of your peers for help.
 If you and a peer are stuck for more than an hour, ask me, or let's do a team huddle.